Code-Institute-Submissions/SpookySpool/README.md

 ## Features
 ### Existing Features
 * #### User Login:
     Users can create accounts, sign in and logout out.
 When signing up the website new users using existing usernames or emails are asked to try again (with messages explaining why they failed) to prevent repetition.
-    The siginup form also validates passwords with a retype field which blocks the login button untill their inputs match.
+    The siginup form also validates passwords with a retype field which blocks the login button until their inputs match.
     Login will also fail if the username isn't in the database or the password is incorrect with error messages for both.
 * #### Responsive Movie Cards:
-    Cards are generated for each movie in the databse.
+    Cards are generated for each movie in the database.
 Clicking on a card image or title will redirect the user to that movie's page where they can get more information about it.
     If a link to the movie's poster isn't provided, the default clapperboard image is used instead.
-    The the user just wants a quick summary they can click the information Icon at the bottom of the card which displays more detailed information about the plot.
+    The user just wants a quick summary they can click the information Icon at the bottom of the card which displays more detailed information about the plot.
-    The cards are also resposive to size, ajusting how many are displayed per row depending on the users device to keep information and the page clutter free clear.
+    The cards are also responsive to size, adjusting how many are displayed per row depending on the user's device to keep information and the page clutter free clear.
     The cards will display more options to logged in users with quick links to add that movie to their watchlist or favourites.
-If the movie is already on the user's lists then these links change to relflect that and provide quick visual clues that the movie was sucessfully added to either list.
+    If the movie is already on the user's lists then these links change to reflect that and provide quick visual clues that the movie was successfully added to either list.
-* #### Resposive Movie Page:
+* #### Responsive Movie Page:
-    Each movie has it's data injected into a movie page template to display what information is avaliable.
-If fields like Age rating or Metascore aren't avaliable then the copy changed to reflect that.
+    Each movie has it's data injected into a movie page template to display what information is available.
+    If fields like Age Rating or Metascore aren't available then the copy changed to reflect that.
 * #### Interactive Accordion:
     A materialize accordion which keeps additional movie information hidden until the user needs it.
-By click on each accordian title the information is revealed.
+    By clicking on each accordion title the information is revealed.
 This keeps a lot of information packed neatly onto one page.
-* #### Mutliple Calls to Sign-up/Login:
+* #### Multiple Calls to Sign-up/Login:
     The browse page, search results page, movie page and navbar can all detect if the visitor is a guest or user.
-If the user isn't logged in then copy appears with links to the login page, encouring users to signin or create an account to access all the websites functions.
+    If the user isn't logged in then copy appears with links to the login page, encouraging users to sign in or create an account to access all the websites functions.
 * #### Search Bar with Advanced Search Options:
     The browse and search results pages each include a search bar where users can search the database by movie title.
-    If they would like to expand that search to include release year, genre or age rating then a dropdown menu can be click which includes these option.
+    If they would like to expand that search to include release year, genre or age rating then a drop down menu can be clicked which includes these option.
     By default this is hidden to prevent page cluttering.
-    The results page will also flash how many results are found for the user.
+    The results page will also flash how many results are found by the search.
 * #### Draggable Watchlist, Favourites and Submitted Movies Carousels:
     The user homepage has interactive carousels which will display a card for each movie in that list.
-    The carousels are resposinve to device size so smaller pages have less cards per slide, preventing cluttering.
-They are also draggable on touch devices (see [credits](#credits) for code])
+    The carousels are responsive so smaller devices have fewer cards per slide, preventing cluttering.
-    If no movies are in a list then the carousel turns into a call to action asking the user to browse/input movies to add them into that list.
+    They are also draggable on touch devices (see [credits](#credits) for code]) If no movies are in a list then the carousel turns into a call to action asking the user to browse/input movies to add them into that list.
 * #### Add Movie Insert/Update Form:
     Users can add movies into the database using a form provided by materialize (see [credits](#credits)).
     The add movie form will insert a movie into the database and has validation so key fields can't be missed.
     The new movie is also automatically inserted into that user's submitted list.
-    Buttons are provided so users can add/remove input fields for catagories like actors which can have varying numbers of inputs.
+    Buttons are provided so users can add/remove input fields for categories like actors which can have varying numbers of inputs.
     The update form inserts the current data as values so users can know what the default is.
 This also means users don't have to re-enter information which doesn't change.
 * #### Selective Update/Delete buttons:
     Buttons which update or remove a movie from the database are only shown on the movie page to the users who created that film.
-    This prevents core movie data being corrupted by malicous users.
+    This prevents core movie data being corrupted by malicious users.
-* #### Resposive Navbar:
+* #### Responsive Navbar:
-    The Navbar is created so that links are displayed on a dropdown for mobile users to prevent cluttering.
+    The Navbar is created so that links are displayed on a drop down for mobile users to prevent cluttering.
     The large title is also replaced so just the logo is visible to viewers on smaller devices.
-* #### Resposive buttons:
+* #### Responsive buttons:
     Link and buttons throughout the website react when hovered so users know they can be clicked.
 * #### Responsive Pagination:
-    The main browse page and results page are also paginated based on how many movies their are (the browse page always has this feature as the number of movies is always over 36)
+    The main browse page and results page are also paginated based on how many movies there are (the browse page always has this feature as the number of movies is always over 36)
-    On small devices the pagination reduces so that less pages are avaliable either side of the active page to reduce clutter.
+    On small devices the pagination reduces so that fewer pages are available either side of the active page to reduce clutter.

 ### Features Left to Implement
 * #### Comment Functionality on Movie Pages:
-    This would help facilitate conversation amoung our users and help expand the userbase.
+    This would help facilitate conversation among our users and help expand the user base.
 * #### Admin Functionality for Movie Inserts:
     With a larger team, admins could be used to review inserts to prevent incorrect or unsuitable data from entering the database.
 * #### Links to Streaming Platforms:
-    In the future we'd like to include links to where the movies are avaliable to add another source of revenue to the site.
+    In the future we'd like to include links to where the movies are available to add another source of revenue to the site.
-* #### Movie Reccomendation based on Users Watchlist/Favourites:
+* #### Movie Recommendation based on User's Watchlist/Favourites:
-    This feature would be added on the search bar so viewers have reccomendations rather than search for things they would like, increasing engagment.
+    This feature would be added on the search bar so viewers have recommendations rather than search for things they would like, increasing engagement.
 * #### Advanced Search Functionality:
-    Currently you can search based on four filters, however the movies have more data which coould be searched by (i.e. actors).
+    Currently you can search based on four filters, however the movies have more data which could be searched by (i.e. actors).
-* #### Password Reseting:
+* #### Password Resetting:
-    Currently users can create accounts but that infomation is lost if the user forgets their password.
+    Currently users can create accounts but that information is lost if the user forgets their password.
     As we currently save emails it can be retrievable, we just need to add a reset password feature.
 * #### Report Feature:
     A report feature would be useful for movies which have broken poster links or inappropriate information.